How To Use A Telescope For Stargazing

 Alignment: for accurate celestial object tracking, align your telescope with the North star (in the northern hemisphere) or the Southern star ( in the southern hemisphere)

-Light pollution: White light is a villain for observation of faint objects.
+Light pollution: White light pollution is a villain for observation of faint objects.
 You need a special filter to overcome this problem.

 Discovering the Beauty of Double Stars and Variable Stars: